You’re really struggling.

 If you’ve participated in my free 10-Day Reconnect, you’ve likely had some real wins...
 And then quietly settled back into old ways.
 Progress is slow.

 How about we pick up the pace and propel your family forward?
 Shall we?

-What if when you sat down to write your 2019 new year’s resolutions, your boy was thriving, you felt confident and proud of your parenting, and you could focus your goals on some of those dreams you had before parenthood?
+What if I told you that if you join us and commit to using our community support, your boy will thrive, you'll feel confident and proud of your parenting, and you will be able to focus your goals on some of those dreams you had before parenthood?

 What if yelling was the occasional slip, rather than the norm?

 What if your home was full of silliness and laughter?